gmarzloff/twitter-slider/README.md

   // etc
 ]
 ```

+### Notes ###

+The index.js script retrieves data from a twitter feed, and then if there are insufficient properties stored for a tweet, the url is followed to the final target using [needle](https://www.npmjs.com/package/needle), and any useful metadata are merged from that location.

+If you are running this on an https web server, any fetching of http:// files (i.e. the preview images) may give you a warning in the browser.
+To check for and prefer https image URLs, keep `settings.prefer_https` true (default:true) in [meta_utils.js](https://github.com/gmarzloff/twitter-slider/blob/master/meta_utils.js).

 ## Front-end Slider

 The slider is available in the www/ folder.
 You can create a symbolic link to your web server directory.
 For example, if you are using default Apache settings and your www folder is `/var/www`, type this: